leezer3/OpenBVE-Documentation-Hugo/content/en/objects/information/_index.md

 This page presents information developers need to be aware of and general tips for object creation.

+## ■ Mathematical Assumptions

+- OpenBVE expects matricies in row-major (DirectX) format.
+- OpenBVE uses the left-handed (DirectX) coordinate system, where the positive Z coordinate extends into the screen, away from the viewer.

 ## ■ Commands

 - In Face (B3D) or AddFace (CSV) commands, vertices need to be given in order of adjacency.
 Complex polygons, meaning self-intersecting polygons, will lead to erratic results.